 Some children may have very specific food requirements due to allergies/food intolerances, their cultural background or other family preferences.
 All services work with families to make sure individual children’s needs are met.
 In some instances, services may need to develop additional policies to promote children’s health and wellbeing e.g. in the case of a child having an allergic reaction to certain foods, the service will need to develop policies and procedures to protect the child.

-Child care staff play an important role in supporting children to develop a healthy and positive attitude towards good food choices.
+Staff at services play an important role in supporting children to develop a healthy and positive attitude towards good food choices.
 They do this through strategies and activities such as:

 When families provide all or most of children’s food while they are in care, services can provide families with information to help them make healthy food choices for their children.
 The service’s healthy eating policy should provide families with clear guidelines about the types of food and snacks that are appropriate.